The Very Best Vegan Bolognese

 This meal is around 87% less polluting than the average UK meal.

-- 3 Medium Onion (peeled and loosely chopped)
+- 3 Medium Onions (peeled and loosely chopped)

-- 2 Medium Carrot (peeled and loosely chopped)
+- 2 Medium Carrots (peeled and loosely chopped)

 - 2 Sticks Celery (loosely chopped)